Port of Liverpool Building: History

-During the Second World War, Liverpool's importance as a major port saw it become a target for the Luftwaffe and during the May Blitz of 1941, a heavy bomb exploded in the basement, on the eastern side of the building.
+During World War II, Liverpool's importance as a major port saw it become a target for the Luftwaffe and during the May Blitz of 1941, a heavy bomb exploded in the basement, on the eastern side of the building.
 The damage from the explosion was significant with the eastern wing being seriously damaged by fire.
-Nonetheless the building's structural integrity meant that much of the building could be re-occupied with only temporary repairs.
+Nonetheless, the building's structural integrity meant that much of the building could be re-occupied with only temporary repairs.
 In the aftermath of the war the building was fully restored; the cost of restoration exceeding the original construction costs.

 The building acted as the head offices of the MDHB (renamed the Mersey Docks and Harbour Company in 1972) for some 87 years.
 In 1994 the company moved to new headquarters at the Maritime Centre near Seaforth Dock in the north of the city, in order to be closer to what was now the centre of Liverpool's docking system.
 However, the company remained the owners of the building until 2001 when it was acquired by Downing, a Liverpool-based property developer.

 Plans submitted in 2005 for the restoration of the building were approved by Liverpool City Council.
 The scheme involved major internal and external work that would fully restore the Grade II* listed building.
 The plans included opening the building to the public, by creating a new viewing floor inside the dome and a publicly accessible sunken piazza on the riverside frontage that would provide a small parade of restaurants, cafes and shops.
-A sixth level of the building, which had been "dismantled" in the aftermath of the Second World War, was also to be restored, providing a series of luxury apartments.
+A sixth level of the building, which had been "dismantled" in the aftermath of World War II, was also to be restored, providing a series of luxury apartments.
 The first stage of the renovation was completed in early 2008, when the restoration of the Portland stone on the river facing side of the building was completed.
 The £10m restoration project was fully completed in early 2009, when the last scaffolding was removed from the outside of the building and 20000 sqft of refurbished office space was completed.